Hot water bottle: Rubber bottles

 While generally used for keeping warm, conventional hot-water bottles can be used to some effect for the local application of heat as a medical treatment, for example for period pain relief, but newer items such as purpose-designed heating pads are often used now.

 Regulation

 The United Kingdom defined British Standards for hot-water bottles to regulate their manufacture and sale as well as to ensure their compliance with all safety standards.
 The British Standards BS 1970 and BS 1970:2012 (updated version) define, for instance, the bottles’ filling characteristics, safety instructions, allowed materials and components as well as testing methods such as tensile tests for PVC bottles.

-Most regulations applied to a country are generally harmonized in order to be applied and applicable in a larger area, such as a trade zone.

 Electric hot water bottle

 An electric hot water bottle is a heat therapy device that uses electrical energy to warm water inside a sealed bag.
 It typically features a heating element and insulation to retain heat, providing warmth for relieving muscle pain.
 It was first invented by Chen Juncheng and Liu Rongren in China.